From Chet Holmgren to Domantas Sabonis, reviewing the 2023-24 season for 11 former Gonzaga players in the NBA

 2023-24 reg. season stats: 50 games, 4.5 ppg, 1.2, rpg, 0.9 apg

-In review: One of the breakout performers during the NBA preseason, Strawther wasn't able to carve out a rotation role for a deep Denver team that was coming off the organization's first NBA championship.
-The former Gonzaga wing averaged 10.9 minutes per game as a rookie, with a majority of his minutes coming during the month of December.
+In review: One of the breakout performers during the NBA preseason, Strawther didn't carve out a rotation role for a deep Denver team that was coming off the organization's first NBA championship.
+The former Gonzaga wing averaged 10.9 minutes per game as a rookie, with a majority of his minutes coming during December.
 Strawther played at least 20 minutes five times over a 10-game stretch in December and scored a season-high 22 points in a 129-122 victory over Atlanta.
-Strawther, who dealt with a midseason knee injury, averaged roughly five minutes per game the final three months of the season and made only three appearances in the NBA Playoffs.
+Strawther, who dealt with a midseason knee injury, averaged roughly five minutes per game the final three months of the season and made only three appearances in the NBA playoffs.

 Filip Petrusev, F, Philadelphia 76ers/Sacramento Kings